villaindotlove/mtgrandom/README.md

 This project isn't done.
 Here are the major things that could be improved:

+Set Design:

+- [ ] It would be nice to generate mechanics for the set, and generally do some set design, before going in and generating cards.
+This is partly done but could be better
+- [ ] Review the set for synergies and combos.

+Card Generation:

+- [ ] Go through AtomicCards.json to find similar cards to the generated one, for comparison.
+For example, find 3 cards with the same color, manacost, type, and rarity, and compare the generated card to those.
+- [ ] Improve LLM criticism of the cards it's generating, and do more revisions and edits

+Art Generation:

+- [ ] Connect another image generator, like Midjourney.
+We can use [this one](https://github.com/yachty66/unofficial_midjourney_python_api).
+- [ ] Have the LLM generate the art descriptions, including suggesting an artist.
+We can credit the artist on the final card with "insp. by [artist]".

+Full Card Rendering:
 - [ ] Improve the final card rendering.
 Right now they look quite ugly.
 - [ ] In particular, mana symbols aren't rendering properly.
-- [ ] Connect another image generator, like Midjourney.
-We can use [this one](https://github.com/yachty66/unofficial_midjourney_python_api).
-- [ ] It would be nice to generate mechanics for the set, and generally do some set design, before going in and generating cards.
-- [ ] Right now cards are being generated from dumb names.
-It would be good to have a brainstorming phase where we think up cards before generating them.
-- [ ] Balance cards for color and rarity.
-- [ ] Have the LLM think critically about the cards it's generating, and maybe do some revisions and edits.
-Right now some of them are broken or don't make sense.
-- [ ] Review the set for synergies and combos.